webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 1. 500A ML Remote Solenoid Switch - **Charge Bus**
 2. 500A ML Remote Solenoid Switch - **House Power Bus**
-3. 300A Inverter / Charger

 #### Charge Bus

 Devices that enable charging the house bank.
 Located within the battery box section.

-Busbar
-1. ANL Fuse Block
-2. MRBF Fuse Block

-**MRBF Block 1**
-1. 225A: 24v Alternator Output
-2. 225A: _future_ Alternator Output
-3. 200A: _future_ Dedicated AC to DC Charger

-**SafetyHub 150**
+**SafetyHub 100 replace with SafetyHub 150?**

 AMI/MIDI Fuses

+1. 225A: Alternator 1 Power Output (2/0 AWG)
-1. 60A: 100-50 Solar Controller
+2. 60A: SunPower Victron 100-50 SmartSolar Controller
-2. 40A: 100-30 Solar Controller
+3. 40A: Kyocera Victron 100-30 SmartSolar Controller
+4. _future_ 225A: Alternator 1 Power Output (2/0 AWG)
-3. 30A: _empty_ Future Solar or Hydro
+5. _future_ Solar or Hydro
+6. 200A: _future_ Dedicated AC to DC Charger
-4. 40A: DC Converter 12v (9-18v) to 26.5v booster output
+7. 40A: DC Converter 12v (9-18v) to 26.5v booster output.
+Should it be used as a pre-charge?

 ATO/ATC Fuses

-1. 15A: Alternator Controller 1
+1. 10A: Alternator Controller 1
-2. 15A: Alternator Controller 2
+2. 10A: _future_ Alternator Controller 2
-3. 1A: Alternator Voltage Sense
+3. _broken_
-4. 1A: Charge Bus On Signal
+4. _empty_ 1A: Charge Bus On Signal?

-5. _empty_
-6. _empty_
+MRBF or MAXI

+**Future**

 House BMV low voltage relay provides cutoff for chargers.
 Buffer BMV high voltage relay switches between boost/buck.

 #### House Power Bus

+1. 300A Inverter / Charger
+2. Windlass?

 ANL Fuse

-**Fuse Block 1 - SafetyHub 100 - Always ON**
+**Fuse Block 1 - Always ON**

-Aft / battery box section

 AMI/MIDI Fuses

-1. 60A: 6 AWG - 24v to 13v 70 A buck input - 1000 W DC Buck Voltage Reducer (50 A) Engine-Ignition
+1.
 2. _empty_
 3. _empty_